Eli White Player Props: Braves vs. Padres

 Padres Pitching Rankings (2022)

-- Padres pitchers combined to give up 173 total home runs at a clip of 1.1 per game (17th in the league).
+- Snell makes the start for the Padres, his fourth of the season.
+He is 0-2 with a 7.62 ERA and 16 strikeouts in 13 2/3 innings pitched.

-- The Padres will look to Weathers (1-0) in his third start of the season.
+- In his last time out on Wednesday, the left-hander went five innings against the New York Mets, allowing four earned runs while surrendering six hits.

-- The left-hander last pitched on Tuesday against the New York Mets, when he threw five innings, allowing one earned run while giving up three hits.
+- The 30-year-old has amassed an ERA of 7.62, with 11.1 strikeouts per nine innings, in three games this season.
+Opponents are hitting .327 against him.

 © 2023 Data Skrive.
 All rights reserved.